Cain’s Aftermath: Cain’s Greatest Sin

 *The Complete Jewish Study Bible

 There remains another matter concerning the sin of omission.
 Essentially, omission leaves a vacuum in thought.
-When no action is taken, there is no remainder with which God can work.
 Without attempting to accomplish the goal, even if misdirected, no correction can be made.
 Thus, making an adjustment, stepping back, and with wisdom to rethink the situation is not possible.
 All remains undone, and little can be resolved.
+When no action is taken, there is no remainder with which God can work.

-The attribute of rebellion can be attested as deadly to the soul.
+The attribute of rebellion is attested as deadly to the soul.
 It can lead to harsh decisions and violent actions.
 Perhaps more than any other attribute, rebellion compounds upon itself, indulged in any number of ways—hatred may be case-specific, but rebellion becomes widespread.
 Entering into marriage and work-life, and concerning Cain, rebellion becomes easily inherited by the following generation, known today as a generational curse.

-Cain may have been banished, but he may have recanted his murderous nature and asked for forgiveness.
+Cain may have been banished, but he may also have recanted his murderous nature and asked for forgiveness.
 He may have done so at any time and changed his ways.
 Now it is clear, and by willfully interfering in God’s work with others, he has despoiled God’s children, despoiled God’s plan, and continued to murder, and he has committed this great sin of omission—that of telling no one about God.
 There can be no forgiveness for Cain.

 Sons and Daughters